wareya/nezuyomi/README.md

 Windows: download and extract GLFW's .a and .dll files to depends/.
 Run compile.sh from a mingw environment. **Nezuyomi requires a C++17 compiler.**

-Linux: rewrite compile.sh to link GLFW from your package manager instead of the depends/ directory.
-Remove -mwindows and -mconsole.
+Linux: rewrite compile-freebsd.sh to make up for differences between FreeBSD and Linux.
 Nezuyomi doesn't do anything windows-specific.
 Good luck.